-Alzheimer's And Parkinson's, Anti-inflammatories, Antidepressants, Birth Control, Eye Care, Gastrointestinal Tract, Men's Health, Mental Disorders, Migraine, Obesity, Osteoporosis, Respiratory Tract, Skin Care, Stop Smoking, Women's Health
+Alzheimer's And Parkinson's, Anti-inflammatories, Anticonvulsants, Antidepressants, Antiparasitic, Antivirals, Arthritis, Birth Control, Cancer, Cardiovascular Diseases, Cholesterol, Diabetes, Eye Care, Gastrointestinal Tract, HIV, Hypertension, Men's Health, Mental Disorders, Migraine, Muscle Relaxants, Neurological Disorders, Obesity, Osteoporosis, Respiratory Tract, Skin Care, Stop Smoking, Surgery, Urinary Tract, Women's Health

 Melatonin is the natural hormone your body secretes that helps to maintain your wake-sleep cycle (also called “biological clock”).
 The wake-sleep cycle is the process of sleep and wakefulness; in humans this averages 8 hours of nighttime sleep and 16 hours of daytime activity.
 Melatonin is also made synthetically and available without a prescription as an over-the-counter (OTC) dietary supplement in the U.S.